nataliadiotto/JavaCompleto-Cod3r/README.md

 - Code examples and implementations;
 - Exercise solutions;
-- Project files
+- Project files;
-- Notes and summaries
+- Notes and summaries.

 Feel free to explore the different modules and dive into the code and resources provided.
 You can navigate through the repository to find specific topics or modules that interest you the most.